AshishSingh-30/Social-Media/README.md

 # Social-Media
-This Website is clone of social media application, The Technologies ate used Html, Css, JavaScript.
+This Website is clone of simple social media application, The Technologies are used Html, Css, JavaScript.